๐ŸงฟIntro to Literary Theory

 Why This Matters

-Literary criticism isn't just about having opinions on books—it's about understanding how we make meaning from texts and why different readers arrive at radically different interpretations of the same work.
-You're being tested on your ability to recognize these critical frameworks, apply them to unfamiliar texts, and understand how each school's assumptions shape the questions it asks.
-Whether an exam asks you to analyze a passage through a Marxist lens or explain how a feminist critic would read a character differently than a formalist, you need to know what each approach prioritizes and what it deliberately ignores.
+Literary criticism isn't about having opinions on books.
+It's about understanding how we make meaning from texts and why different readers arrive at radically different interpretations of the same work.
+You need to recognize these critical frameworks, apply them to unfamiliar texts, and understand how each school's assumptions shape the questions it asks.
+Whether you're analyzing a passage through a Marxist lens or explaining how a feminist critic would read a character differently than a formalist, you need to know what each approach prioritizes and what it deliberately ignores.

 These schools cluster around fundamental questions: Is meaning located in the text, the reader, or the context?
 Should we analyze literature as an autonomous art form or as a cultural document?
 Whose voices and experiences matter in interpretation?
-Don't just memorize names and dates—know what interpretive problem each school tries to solve and how it relates to others.
-A strong essay connects these frameworks to each other, showing where they overlap, where they conflict, and when each approach is most useful.
+Don't just memorize names and dates.
+Know what interpretive problem each school tries to solve and how it relates to others.
+A strong essay connects these frameworks, showing where they overlap, where they conflict, and when each is most useful.

 Text-Centered Approaches